 The holidays are well over and everyone and everything is in full swing – work, school and just life in general.
 But do you remember that thing you did right before the Thanksgiving or Christmas Holidays?
 Yes, if you were wise, you picked a health insurance plan for the year.
 It’s one of the most important parts of a solid financial plan.
 So what now?
 Just sit around and wait to see if you get sick… no way!
-Make sure you take these fun dares to keep your health insurance brain on its toes, too!

 Use these health insurance tips so that you’ll be ready to keep your plan and use it wisely when needed.

 You took all that time picking your plan, don’t let it lapse and get cancelled!
 If it’s with an employer, you’re probably paying through payroll deduction.
 Easy.
 If you bought a plan from a broker or the Marketplace be sure to set up an automatic payment option, so you don’t miss a payment.
 You never know when you’ll really need that coverage.

 Most people’s plans start on January 1st, but if you were a little late to the party, you may have a plan that starts on February 1st or even March 1st.
 You can’t use your coverage until the day it starts.
 Check with your insurer to be sure you know the date.